hiroko-gion/NYC-Housing-Quality-DataWarehouse/README.md

    - Source: [NYC Open Data - Housing Maintenance Code Violations](https://data.cityofnewyork.us/Housing-Development/Housing-Maintenance-Code-Violations/wvxf-dwi5
 )
    - Includes records of violations issued by city authorities for non-compliance with building codes, zoning regulations, and safety standards.

+## Technologies
+The technologies used to build the Data Warehouse were:

+- **Jupiter Notebook:**
+  - Used for coding in Python during the ETL process.
+Streamlined data extraction, transformation, and loading tasks.

+- **Python Programming Language:**
+  - Utilized for data cleaning and manipulation tasks within Jupiter Notebook.

+- **Google BigQuery:**
+  - Employed as the data warehouse for storing and querying cleaned datasets.
+Facilitated data analysis based on Key Performance Indicators (KPIs).

+- **Google Looker Studio:**
+  - Utilized for data visualization, enabling the creation of dashboards based on the analyzed data from BigQuery.